plettj/plett.dev/posts/this-blog.md

 ### Is that it?

 Yup!
 If you'd like to take a closer look at the code, feel free to explore the files [here on github](https://github.com/plettj/plett.dev).
-I skipped over a few things in this post, but the code is quite clean so you should have no trouble navigating it.
+The code is quite clean so you should have no trouble navigating it.

+---

+While this post does provide the basics to get you up and running, I did skip over a number of web essentials.
+Be sure to take a look at [RSS feeds](https://www.rssboard.org/rss-specification#whatIsRss), [sitemaps](https://www.sitemaps.org/protocol.html), [robots](https://developers.google.com/search/docs/crawling-indexing/robots/intro), and [manifests](https://developer.mozilla.org/en-US/docs/Web/Manifest) if you want to do everything right.

 Thanks for reading my first blog post!